pydata/xarray/doc/faq.rst

 - `xrft <https://github.com/rabernat/xrft>`_: Fourier transforms for xarray data.
 - `xshape <https://xshape.readthedocs.io/>`_: Tools for working with shapefiles, topographies, and polygons in xarray.

+More projects can be found at the `"xarray" Github topic <https://github.com/topics/xarray>`_.

 How should I cite xarray?
 -------------------------